Attention Sinks Induce Gradient Sinks: Massive Activations as Gradient Regulators in Transformers: Practical Application

 \subsection{Experiments}

 We train V-scale models using the same data, optimizer, and model configurations as the corresponding baselines.
-These models can achieve slightly lower validation losses compared to the baselines.
-Although the practical significance may be limited for such small-scale models, this result demonstrates that our modified models remain well trainable.
+We first verify the mechanism using token-wise gradient and activation measurements, and then evaluate models on downstream tasks.

-The main empirical comparison is given in Figure~\ref{fig:vscale_as_ma_compare}.
-We compare baseline and V-scale models on the most relevant token-wise forward observables for AS and MA: thresholded Sink Rate $\mathrm{Sink}_s^{\epsilon,\ell}$ in \eqref{eq:sink_rate}, residual-stream output norm, MLP output norm, and Attention output norm.
+\paragraph{Mechanism verification} We re-measure gradient sinks as defined in Definition~\ref{def:gradient_sink}.
+Figure~\ref{fig:vscale-gs} shows that in the 0.3B V-scale model, the gradient sink remains present but is substantially weaker, with the median $R_{GS}^{\ell}(0)$ defined in~\eqref{eq:gs_def} dropping from roughly $40.3$ in the baseline to $5.6$.
+This is the expected outcome of a partial intervention on the value-path gradient.

-The results are consistent across both model scales.
-On the AS metrics, V-scale preserves strong sink behavior and in several layers even slightly strengthens it.
+Moreover, Figure~\ref{fig:vscale_as_ma_compare} compares baseline and V-scale models at 0.3B and 1B on the most relevant token-wise forward observables for AS and MA, including thresholded Sink Rate $\mathrm{Sink}_s^{\epsilon,\ell}$ in~\eqref{eq:sink_rate} and output norms at different sites.
+These statistics are averaged over a batch of 512 inputs with 2048 tokens.
+Across both model scales, V-scale preserves strong AS behavior and in several layers even slightly strengthens it.
 In contrast, on the MA metrics, the residual-stream and MLP output norms of token 0 are clearly reduced relative to the baselines.
 The attention output norms of token 0 are also reduced, which is expected since V-scale directly contracts the value path.
-However, this direct attenuation is modest in magnitude compared with the reduction in the learned MLP spikes.
-Overall, these observations match the qualitative prediction of our mechanism: by providing an additional gradient valve on the dominant value path, V-scale reduces the pressure for the model to realize MA through large MLP outputs, rather than merely shrinking the attention output.
+However, the MA reduction cannot be attributed solely to a local shrinkage of the attention output, since the much stronger effect appears in MLP outputs where V-scale has no direct forward scaling.